KILTprotocol/docs/sdk/02_tutorial/07_verification.md

 :::info A VerifiablePresentation object

-The <span className="label-role holder">Holder</span> uses a Credential to create an array of `VerifiablePresentation` objects as .
+The <span className="label-role holder">Holder</span> uses a Credential to create an array of `VerifiablePresentation` objects.

 A `VerifiablePresentation` object contains an array of `VerifiableCredential` objects, a `holder` value, and a `proof` that the <span className="label-role holder">Holder</span> owns the credential.